SacArea-BayDeltaProjects/HydroRDITemplate/README.md

     **SeeRawWQ:** Do we want to see all raw water quality data in the Public Table? (t(), WqData(),WqIn (Raw String), WqDelay, RecBurstFlag)
       *This does not affect collection of any data*

+    **ReadExtPwr:** Do we need to read an external power source using a 10:1 converter?
+(Ex.
+WorkHorse 12-48V converter)

   **FOR FURTHER CLARIFICATION ON THESE, PLEASE TALK TO TV.**

 3. Conditional Compile and Save.
 (Compile>Conditional Compile and Save) Rename with target station ID and date.